 Graduate Course Credit - All 700 level courses have undergraduate counterparts bearing the same last two digits.
-The 700 level courses are offered only for graduate level credit and require additional appropriate experiences for all students enrolled.
-Students who have previously taken the undergraduate counterpart of these courses at the 500 level will not be permitted to enroll for graduate level credit in the 700 level counterpart.
+The 700 level courses are offered only for graduate level credit and require additional appropriate experiences for all students enrolled Students who have previously taken the undergraduate counterpart of these courses at the 500 level will not be permitted to enroll for graduate level credit in the 700 level counterpart.
 Credit will not be awarded for both the 700 and 500 level of the same course.

-Business and Technology Cross Listed Courses - Some courses are offered under different prefixes with the same course content.
+Cross Listed Courses - Some courses are offered under different prefixes with the same course content.
 Students will not be awarded credit for any course for which they have previously received credit under a cross listed prefix.

-Minimum requirements for clear (unrestricted) admission to the Master of Business Administration program are as follows: Applicants must (1) hold a bachelor's degree from a regionally accredited institution with a minimum overall undergraduate grade point average (UGPA) of 2.5 and (2) score no less than 450 on the Graduate Management Admission Test (GMAT).
+Minimum requirements for clear (unrestricted) admission to the Master of Business Administration program are as follows: Applicants must (1) hold a bachelor's degree from a regionally accredited institution with a minimum overall undergraduate grade point average (UGPA) of 2.5 and (2) score no less than 450 on the Graduate Management Admission Test (GMAT) or at least 145 verbal and 147 quantitative on the Graduate Record Examination (GRE).